Family and Friends Care

 It is important to note that local authority does not have a general duty to assess all arrangements where children are living within their family network, but do have a duty where it is evident that services may be necessary to safeguard or promote the welfare of a Child in Need.

 For help in clarifying children who may come within the definition of Children in Need, please see the Derby and Derbyshire Safeguarding Children Partnership Thresholds Document which explains the services available to support children with additional needs.

 Children in Need may live with members of their family or with friends in a variety of different legal arrangements; some formal and some informal.
 Different court orders are available to formalise these arrangements.

-For a summary of the meaning and implications of different legal situations, the rights of parents and carers and the nature of decisions which family and friends will be able to make in relation to the child, please see Family and Friends Care: Statutory Guidance for Local Authorities: Appendix A, Caring for Somebody Else's Child and also Section 6, Different Situations Whereby Children May Be Living With Family and Friends Carers.
+For a summary of the meaning and implications of different legal situations, the rights of parents and carers and the nature of decisions which family and friends will be able to make in relation to the child, please see Family and Friends Care: Statutory Guidance for Local Authorities: Annex A, Caring for Somebody Else's Child and also Section 6, Different Situations Whereby Children May Be Living With Family and Friends Carers.